 - Roasted Pear & Pecan Salad

 - 1/3 cup roasted pumpkin seeds/pepitas

 for the Dressing:

 - 1 tablespoon olive oil

 - 1 tablespoon dijon mustard

-- Add brussel sprouts, pumpkin seeds, raisins, and crumble the bacon into the large bowl on top of the dressing.
+- Add the cooked brussel sprouts, pumpkin seeds, raisins, and crumble the bacon into a large bowl and drizzle on the dressing.
+Toss and serve immediately.